Dejan Stanković: Serbia

-After captaining the team in a 1–0 loss in the final game of the UEFA Euro 2012 qualifying phase against Slovenia, Stanković announced his retirement from international football after 13 years since his debut against South Korea in 1998.
+After captaining the team in a 1–0 loss in the final match of the UEFA Euro 2012 qualifying phase against Slovenia, Stanković announced his retirement from international football after 13 years since his debut against South Korea in 1998.
 He played a testimonial match two years later, becoming the most capped player in the history of Serbia (103), playing one more match than Savo Milošević.
 The match was played against Japan, in which he played until the tenth minute, making room for Ivan Radovanović.
 He received a standing ovation as he said his final goodbye to football.
 Serbia went on to win the match 2–0.

 Style of play

-A talented player, Stanković usually played as an attacking midfielder, although he was a versatile player who was capable of operating in many different positions, and made a name for himself as a player who could also play out wide on the wings or track back in a defensive midfield role.
-A tenacious and hard-working player, "Deki", as he is nicknamed, was best known for his efficient, accurate passing, versatility and creativity, as well as his ability to score goals, in particular from long distance; he was also effective in the air, and was known for his pace, skill, and influence on the pitch.
+A talented player, A former defender, Stanković usually played as an attacking midfielder; however, he was a versatile and well-rounded player who was capable of operating in many different positions, and made a name for himself as a player who could also play out wide on the wings or track back in a defensive midfield role.
+He was also capable of playing in the centre of the pitch in a box-to-box role.
+A tenacious and hard-working player, "Deki", as he is nicknamed, was best known for his efficient, accurate passing, versatility and creativity, as well as his ability to score goals, in particular from long distance, courtesy of his striking ability with his right foot; he was also effective in the air, and was capable making late runs into the box.
+He was also known for his pace, skill, and influence on the pitch, as well as his composure.
+In his prime, he was considered to be one of the best players in European football.
+Despite his ability, however, he was occasionally criticised in the media for being inconsistent.